Dev869/bc_tech_guide/docs/bc_fitness_cafe/pos.md

 For basic usage of the POS system, it's fairly self-explanatory.
 ## Mindbody
+*Each staff member should have their own account, but if you use the BC Fitness chrome account you should be able to just log in.*

 There's even more going on here than Square, so I will also direct you [here](https://support.mindbodyonline.com/s/?language=en_US).

 Have fun with Mindbody, it'll be a nice challenge.